redox-os/website/content/news/this-month-250630.md

 - (doc) Ribbon did many improvements, fixes and cleanup in the [Developer FAQ](https://doc.redox-os.org/book/developer-faq.html) page
 - (doc) Ribbon added the [Documentation Questions](https://doc.redox-os.org/book/developer-faq.html#documentation-questions) with answers for contributors who want to write documentation
 - (doc) Ribbon improved the GDB documentation on the book thanks to bjorn3
-- (doc) Ribbon added a reference for debugging techniques on the debug methods list on the book
+- (doc) Ribbon added a reference for debugging techniques on the debug methods list in the book
 - (doc) Ribbon improved the Podman documentation of the `make env` and `make container_shell` commands
-- (doc) Ribbon added a section for feature flags of C/C++ programs and libraries on the porting documentation
+- (doc) Ribbon added a section for feature flags of C/C++ programs and libraries in the porting documentation
-- (doc) Ribbon added the "more stable long execution" and "kernel simplicity" [microkernel benefits](https://doc.redox-os.org/book/why-a-new-os.html#benefits-1) on the book
+- (doc) Ribbon added the "more stable long execution" and "kernel simplicity" [microkernel benefits](https://doc.redox-os.org/book/why-a-new-os.html#benefits-1) in the book
 - (doc) Ribbon added missing important repositories in the [Ecosystem](https://gitlab.redox-os.org/redox-os/redox#ecosystem) table of the build system repository
 - (doc) Ribbon documented the Podman update process
 - (doc) Ribbon documented the practice where Rust programs use Cargo packages for examples instead of Cargo examples in the porting documentation